Catit Design Treat Maze Review

 - It has a food tray on the bottom that collects all the food that moves through the maze.

-- Side holes: Cat moves the treats or kibbles down the bottom tray by pawing them through the side openings.
+- Side holes: Cat paws the treats or kibbles down the bottom tray through the side openings.

 - With changing levels of difficulty: By rotating disc located inside the maze you can increase or decrease the hole sizes for a more difficult challenge.